Skip to main contentIBM Quantum Documentation

 Introduction to primitives

-Computing systems are built upon multiple layers of abstraction.
-Abstractions allow to focus on a particular level of detail relevant to the task at hand.
-The closer you get to the hardware, the lower the level of abstraction you'll need (for example, you could want to manipulate electrical signals), and vice versa, the more complex the task you want to perform, the higher-level the abstractions will be (for example, you could be using a programming library to perform algebraic calculations).
+Computing systems are built on multiple layers of abstraction.
+Abstractions allow you to focus on a particular level of detail relevant to the task at hand.
+The closer you get to the hardware, the lower the level of abstraction you need (for example, you might want to manipulate electrical signals), and vice versa.
+The more complex the task you want to perform, the higher-level the abstractions will be (for example, you could be using a programming library to perform algebraic calculations).

 In this context, a primitive is the smallest processing instruction, the simplest building block from which one can create something useful for a given abstraction level.

 The recent progress in quantum computing has increased the need to work at higher levels of abstraction.
-As we move towards larger systems and more complex workflows, the focus shifts from interacting with individual qubit signals to viewing quantum devices as systems that perform tasks we need.
+As the field moves toward larger quantum processing units (QPUs) and more complex workflows, the focus shifts from interacting with individual qubit signals to viewing quantum devices as systems that perform necessary tasks.

-The two most common tasks quantum computers are used for are sampling quantum states and calculating expectation values.
-These tasks motivated the design of the first two Qiskit primitives: Sampler and Estimator.
+The two most common tasks for quantum computers are sampling quantum states and calculating expectation values.
+These tasks motivated the design of the Qiskit primitives: Estimator and Sampler.

 In short, the computational model introduced by the Qiskit primitives moves quantum programming one step closer to where classical programming is today, where the focus is less on the hardware details and more on the results you are trying to achieve.